1-vn/OneVNBrowser/Privacy.md

 ## Links To Other Sites

-Yuzu Browser contains links to other services that are not directly operated by the developer.
+OneVN Browser contains links to other services that are not directly operated by the developer.
 If you click on a third party library webpage or license URL, you will be directed to that third party's site.
 The developer has no control over and assumes no responsibility for the content, privacy policies or practices of any third party sites or services.
 There are also links within the app that redirects you to the project's repository on Github.